Tennessee Education Lottery Scholarship Program (TELS)

 Your award may not be posted because your high school may not have reported your final cumulative GPA to TSAC, or your GPA may have been reported so recently that TSAC has not yet notified MTSU.

 Check with your high school counselor to make sure that he or she intends to report your final cumulative GPA to TSAC, the state agency which administers the lottery scholarship.

 Please note that your high school guidance office cannot update your final GPA to TSAC until after you have graduated from high school.

-Please contact your Enrollment Counselor once you have verified that your High School Guidance Office has reported your GPA to TSAC.
+Please contact the MT One Stop once you have verified that your High School Guidance Office has reported your GPA to TSAC.

 You may not yet be able to see any financial aid posted to your MTSU student account, including the lottery scholarship or student loan offers.

 - We may not have received your FAFSA yet; please file a FAFSA.